jonbirge/tesla-cloud/README.md

 ## Demo

-The release branch is generally running at <https://teslas.cloud>.
+The main branch is generally running at <https://dev.teslas.cloud>.

 ## Contributing